DannyuNDos/Sparsest-16-Colours/README.md

-# Sparsest-16-Colours
+# Most-Distinguishable-16-Colours
-Project to find the sparsest 16 Colours in CIELUV color space.
+Project to find the most distinguishable 16 Colours in CIELUV color space.

 Current version assumes sRGB.
 The project consists of: